Panther Solo: Solo 2

 The lower body of the Solo 2 was a space frame made primarily of steel with the upper body being made from aluminium honeycomb sandwiched between multiple sheets of impregnated glass fibre bonded with epoxy.
 The upper body was to be glued using an aerospace adhesive to the lower chassis.
 No rollbar was needed.
 The suspension used Escort struts in front, while the disc brakes were fitted with Scorpio-derived ABS.

-It is not known exactly how many vehicles were built (believed to have been between 12 and 25), as sometimes Panther would change the chassis number of prototype cars.
-All but three Solos were sold to the public, two were destroyed and one is still owned by the owner of Panther.
+It is not known exactly how many vehicles were built, though 12 were reported to have be sold to customers.
+Three Solos were unsold; two were destroyed and one is still owned by the owner of Panther.
 One vehicle was written off by a motoring journalist who walked away unhurt from the wreckage.

 As of 2020, 11 examples survive in the UK, with all but one listed as SORN (Statutory Off Road Notification, to legally notify the government that the vehicle will not be driven on public roads).

+Solo 3

+Following the disappointment sales failure of the Solo 2, the then new owners Ssangyong displayed a Solo 3 concept at the 1995 Seoul Motor Show.
+Fitted with a 3.2-litre six-cylinder engine with a reported 220bhp it was a showcase for what the company could do rather than an aim for a production car, and it remained a concept.